Contributors Dropdown icon

 But if we were to probe the questions further, “Tell me what happened and why?, getting an answer is no longer possible by just looking at one platform.
 To answer “What caused a 40% increase in leads for March compared to the previous month?”, we need to understand what other activities happened on different platforms during the same period.

-Answering such questions require you to look at the data holistically, as many different driving factors might have affected the outcome.
+Answering such questions requires you to look at the data holistically, as many different driving factors might have affected the outcome.

 That is where a marketing data warehouse comes into the picture.
 It offers limitless scalability and is a much more robust solution than an Excel sheet.
 It can harmonize your data coming from multiple sources, making it the main data source to create actionable insights.

-There are various options available, and some of them can be very technical and require a lot of effort to maintain.
+There are various options available when choosing a marketing data warehouse, and some of them can be very technical and require a lot of effort to maintain.
 But, modern solutions are designed to be user-friendly and can be as simple as using a Google sheet.

 Not all data warehouses are created equal.
 They can range from being a personal or departmental level scope with one or two subject areas to an Enterprise scope, driving strategy, and integrating various aspects of the business.
 When starting your data warehouse journey, you can start small with up to 10 different data sources and grow slowly from there.